andyzoujm/pixmix/README.md

-We also include PyTorch implementations of PixMix on both CIFAR-10/100 and ImageNet in `cifar.py` and `imagenet.py` respectively, which both support training and evaluation on CIFAR-10/100-C and ImageNet-C.
+We also include PyTorch implementations of PixMix on both CIFAR-10/100 and ImageNet in `cifar.py` and `imagenet.py` respectively, which both support training and evaluation on CIFAR-10/100-C and ImageNet-C/R.

 ## Usage